 Use xelatex.
-That is, use xelatex to process the source file(s) to pdf.
-The generation of dvi and postscript files is turned off.
+That is, use xelatex to process the source file(s).
+This will cause generation of a pdf (but indirectly through a xdv file).
+(And turn off any incompatible requests.)

-This option is equivalent to using the following set of options
+This option is equivalent to using the following option